College of the North Atlantic

 Applicant Portfolio Requirements

-All applicants to the Television and Film Technical Production Certificate Program, the Television and Film Production Management Certificate Program, the Television and Film Post Production Certificate Program, and the Film and Television Creation Diploma Program must submit a visual portfolio and a written statement as part of the admission requirements.
+All applicants to the Television and Film Creation certificate program must submit a visual portfolio and a personal statement as part of the admission requirements.

-A written statement is an opportunity for applicants to introduce themselves and communicate their interest, aptitude, relevant experience, and understanding of the program to which they are applying.
+• A personal statement is an opportunity for applicants to introduce themselves and communicate their interest, aptitude, relevant experience, and understanding of the program to which they are applying.

 You will be notified how to submit your visual portfolio and written statement from the Register’s Office upon processing of your application.